emissary-ingress/emissary/user-guide/docker-compose.md

 config: {}
 ```

-This will allow Ambassador to come up with a completely default configuration.
+This will allow Ambassador Edge Stack to come up with a completely default configuration.

-### Test using Ambassador's Diagnostics
+### Test using Ambassador Edge Stack's Diagnostics

 Run your compose environment and curl the diagnostics endpoint to ensure the compose file is working as expected.